katie-rey/udemy-algorithm-notes/data_structures/data-structures.md

 **Big O of BST**

-Insertion - O(log N) (log2 of n simplified)
+- Insertion - O(log N) (log2 of n simplified)
-Searching - O(log N)
+- Searching - O(log N)

 **Not guaranteed**

 ### Tree Traversal

+Tree example:
+------ 10
+--- 6 ---- 15
+3 --- 8 ------- 20

 There are four ways to traverse an unordered tree:

 - Breadth First
   Left to right, top to bottom
-  []
+  [10, 6, 15, 3, 8, 20]

-Depth First - PreOrder
-Top to bottom, left to right
+- Depth First - PreOrder (good for exporting a tree structure for cloning/flattening and repurposing at a later date) Top to bottom, left to right
-[]
+  [10, 6, 3, 8, 15, 20]

 - Depth First - PostOrder
   Bottom to top, left to right
-  []
+  [3, 8, 6, 20, 15, 10]

-- Depth First - InOrder
-  Left to right, bottom to top
+- Depth First - InOrder (good for generating an ordred list) Left to right, bottom to top
-  []
+  [3, 6, 8, 10, 15, 20]

 **Big O BFS V DFS**

 Where we have a wide binary tree with many nodes, BFS will need to keep track of and add to the queue many more nodes than DFS.
 The space complexity will be greater.
+A deep long tree, BFS will be more efficient and reduce space complexity.
-Time complexity is the same as each method will traverse all nodes.
+Time complexity is the same as each method will traverse all nodes once.

-Insertion - O(1) constant time
-Removal - O(1) constant time
-Searching - O(n)
-Accessing - O(n)
+### Recap

+- Trees are non-linear and contain a root and child nodes
+- Binary Trees can have any value types but at most two children for each parent
+- Binary Search Trees are more specific, nodes to the left are less, nodes to the right are greater
+- We can serach Trees using BFS and DFS